OpenCyphal-Garage/libcyphal/docs/design/readme.md

     /// The readable/writeable callbacks define which operations are of interest;
     /// callbacks for irrelevant operations shall be empty.
     ///
-    /// Returns the remover callback to be invoked to remove the pollable from the set.
+    /// Returns a RAII handle that removes the pollable from the set when destroyed.
-    /// The remover callback shall be used at most once and it must not outlive its multiplexer.
     /// The lifetime of the pollable reference may end upon return.
     [[nodiscard]] virtual
     cetl::expected<Handle, cetl::variant<ArgumentError, PlatformError>>